Child playing with stove blamed for massive Bronx fire that killed 12, officials say

 A child playing with a stove ignited a massive fire Thursday night that killed at least 12 people, including children, at an apartment building in the Bronx borough of New York City, officials said.

-Daniel Nigro, the FDBY’s fire commissioner, told reporters Friday that a 3 ½-year-old child was fiddling around with a stove on the first floor of the building when the fire broke out around 7 p.m.
+Daniel Nigro, the FDNY’s commissioner, told reporters Friday that a 3 1/2-year-old child was fiddling around with a stove on the first floor of the building when the fire broke out around 7 p.m.

 The mother of the child left the apartment with her two children, leaving the door open which allowed the blaze to spread quickly, he said.